The Best of Italy's Lakes

 On Villa Carlotta's doorstep you will also find one of the most famous villages on Lake Como's shoreline, the luxurious Bellagio.
 A big draw for the rich and famous, it is filled with winding streets, lakeside restaurants and glasses of sparkling Prosecco.

-During your free day on our Lake Como all inclusive rail tour, you may want to explore the wonders of Lake Como.
+During your free day, you may want to explore the wonders of Lake Como.
 The easiest way to get around is via a relaxing ferry cruise.
 Ferries are operated by Como-based company Navigazione Lago di Como.
 They operate year-round from the small pier at the northern end of Piazza Cavour.
 Single fares range from €1.80 (Como-Cernobbio) to €9.50 (Como-Lecco).
 There are other tickets available, including day cruises with lunch and admissions to numerous lakeside villas.

 The history of Villa Carlotta is equally as captivating as its gardens.
 The stunning villa was built towards the end of the 17th century by the Milanese marquis Giorgio Clerici.
 The building is perched between lake and mountains, facing the Grignas.